OPMDG/check_pgactivity/README.rst

     --critical 9.3.2/9.2.6/9.1.11/9.0.15/8.4.19

- Anything other than a 3 numbered dot-separated version will be ignored. if the running PostgreSQL major version is not found, the service rises an unknown status.
+ Any value other than 3 numbers separated by dots will be ignored. if the running PostgreSQL major version is not found, the service raises an unknown status.

- Using the offline version rises either a critical or a warning depending on which one has been set.
+ Using the offline version raises either a critical or a warning depending on which one has been set.

  Perfdata returns the numerical version of PostgreSQL.